felixs8/vibe-coding-template/project-management/guidelines.md

 ## Incremental development

 Development proceeds in small, self-contained increments.
 For each feature we create a task file that specifies the next increment and its acceptance criteria.
-After implementing a task we ensure the repository remains in a stable, high-quality state: the project builds, automated tests and a brief smoke test pass, and the `current_architecture` are updated.
+After implementing a task we ensure the repository remains in a stable, high-quality state: the project builds, automated tests and a brief smoke test pass, and the `current_architecture.md` artifact is updated.
 Quality is enforced by the Definition of Done artifact — a checklist run for every task.
 This keeps progress predictable, reversible, and preserves steady productivity.

 ## Artifacts and Their Role